yeswework/fabrica-dev-kit/README.md

 1. If you are using ACF (whether normal or Pro), ACF-JSON will take care of synching your fields automatically, but it's a good idea to [synchronize the fields on the remote site](https://www.advancedcustomfields.com/resources/synchronized-json/) once you have deployed changes, so that the new fields are saved (from the files in the `acf-json` folder) into the production database.

 ###Version control
 To begin version control on your project run `git init` in the `dev/` folder.
 This will track not only your source code but also the corresponding build script and names of the modules needed to compile it into an active theme.
-(It's important to maintain a copy because because the default build script is subject to change in future versions of Dev Kit, which could lead to problems if restoring a project from a backup.)

 ###Local database access
 For direct MySQL access to the development database, we recommend using [Sequel Pro](https://www.sequelpro.com/) to access it while the development machine is up.
-Unless you changed it in `setup.yml`, the database server is accessible at `localhost:3306`, and the username and password are both `wordpress`.
+The database server is accessible at `127.0.0.1`, and with the dynamic port which you'll be told whenever you run `gulp`.
+The username, password and database name are are `wordpress`.

 ###Housekeeping
-If you have finished working on a project and want to free up the space used by its development environment, run `docker-compose stop && docker-compose rm -f` from the `dev/` folder (note that this will delete the development database).
-As long as `dev/src/` is preserved it's usually safe to delete the `dev/www/` folder too, but this removes all files from the WP installation, so make sure to save any other files from `dev/www/wp-content/` that you might need (such as secondary themes, plugins or uploads).
+If you have finished working on a project and want to free up the space used by its development environment, run `docker-compose stop && docker-compose rm -f` from the `dev/` folder.
+This will remove the Docker containers used for the project (so your development database will be deleted).
+You can delete the `www/` folder too, but this removes all files from the WP installation, so make sure to save any files in `www/wp-content/` you might need (such as secondary themes, plugins or uploads).

 ##Active development